ZigvyCorp/interview-home-work/README.md

 - Your task is building a simple blog with the following features:
   - Login and logout
+  - A guest can register for an account
+  - User can update their profile
   - User can write a post blog
   - User can delete a his/her posted post
   - User can edit a his/her posted post